SystemFw/blog/content/staging/programs-as-values-draft.md

 ## Emitting outputs

-Here's what our sample program looks like so far, with some minimal refactoring:
+Here's how our sample program looks like so far, with some minimal refactoring:

 ```scala